bnu-ai-lab/machine-translation-demo/README.md

 ./run.sh --decoder /path/to/NiuTrans.Decoder --config /path/to/config/file
 ```
 After running the script:
-- Backend will be available at: http://ip_address:5000
+- The service will be available at: http://`ip_address`:5000

-- Frontend will be available at: http://ip_address:8000
+Attention: `ip_address` is your Aliyun public IP address

 Press Ctrl+C to stop all services.